smikodanic/ng5plus-cookies/README.md

 *secure* - [boolean] Cookie to only be transmitted over secure protocol as https.

+*httpOnly* - [boolean] additional flag

-*httpOnly* - ['strict' | 'lax'] prevents the browser from sending this cookie along with cross-site requests, 'strict' for POST and GET, 'lax' only for POST
+*sameSite* - ['strict' | 'lax'] prevents the browser from sending this cookie along with cross-site requests, 'strict' for POST and GET, 'lax' only for POST